pyronix-dev/pyronix-dev/README.md

 ## 👋 About

 I build high-performance ML solutions and take on the coding challenges current AI still can't crack, with the goal of pushing the frontier forward.
-My work runs across the full pipeline: exploratory analysis, feature engineering, cross-validation design, model selection, and closing the gap between local scores and the leaderboard.
+My work runs across the full pipeline: exploratory analysis, model building, and closing the gap between local scores and the leaderboard.

-- 🧠 Deep focus on **feature engineering**, **cross-validation integrity**, and **leaderboard optimization**
+- 🧠 Deep focus on model building, evaluation, and squeezing out real-world performance
 - 🔬 Domains span **NLP**, **computer vision**, **chemistry / biology**, and **structured data**
-- 🧩 I love diagnosing subtle **CV leakage** (temporal, group, and homolog-based) and fixing it cleanly
+- 🧩 I enjoy diagnosing tricky data problems and shipping clean, reproducible pipelines
-- ⚙️ Comfortable from raw data all the way to reproducible, production-ready pipelines
+- ⚙️ Comfortable from raw data all the way to production-ready solutions

 ---